 In some cases, brands like Allbirds and Rothy’s have made sustainability their core ethos, while others — industry heavyweight Adidas is one example — have recently taken aggressive steps to move environmental protection higher on their list of priorities.

 The direct-to-consumer brand first introduced its eco-friendly flats in 2015.
 Made out of discarded plastic water bottles and using a special 3D knitting process, the sustainable shoes have since garnered a loyal following through word of mouth, winning even Duchess of Sussex Meghan Markle’s seal of approval.
-Last year, Rothy’s sold more than 1 million pairs, posting revenues upwards of $140 million.
-(Each pair costs between $125 and $165.)
-The company also owns and operates a factory in China, scaling from 19 employees in 2017 to 450 today due to its rapid success.
+Pairs costs between $125 and $165 on Rothys.com.
+This year, the label expanded its offerings to include handbags in addition to footwear.
+The company also owns and operates a factory in Dongguan, China and has saved over 52.9 million plastic water bottles since its beginning.

 Nomadic State of Mind

-The brand is going green with a series of shoes made of eco-friendly materials, starting with uppers made of 100% recycled plastic boots.
+The brand is going green with a series of shoes made of eco-friendly materials, starting with uppers made of 100% recycled plastic bottles.
 Footbeds are made of sustainable cork, while the insoles and outsoles are a plant-based foam made from algae.
-This week, the company will increase their give-back program to their nonprofit partner, Mwalua Wildlife Trust, that helps protect the wildlife and ecosystems in Kenya plagued by droughts, from 1% to 10% on all sales of shoes online.
+With every pair of Saola Shoes purchased, the brand gives back 1% of proceeds to the Mwalua Wildlife Trust, with funds helping to provide sustainable water systems to wildlife communities, as well as to promote human-wildlife coexistence.